nicomputer-GitHub/Python-Contents/README.md

 # Python-Contents
-This is a repository for managing Python learning.
+This is the repository for managing Python learning.